kevin-jones/phpMemcachedAdmin/README.md

 So we added live charts that stream memcached stats onto a everlasting, smooth HTML5-powered line graph.

+## How to see the live charts

+Assuming your memcached instance is running on port 11211, everything should work straight out of the box.
+Simple clone this repo then go to /stats.php in your browser.

 ## Example chart

 Example chart showing some memcached stats: